This year's United Nations (UN) International Day of Older Persons (Monday 1 October) focuses on the human rights of the older person.

 Older people round table meetings

 Updates on our round table meetings.
-Join us at forthcoming meetings in Scotland and Northern Ireland to talk about the work you do.
+Join us at our forthcoming meeting in Scotland to talk about the work you do.

 Life transitions in later life - recapturing meaning